 - The specific requirements, core of the Business Continuity, are set out in clause 8.
 Although the structure of its sub-clauses has not been barely modified, its content has been improved, especially in the following respects:

-- Business Impact Analysis (BIA), in defining impact types and evaluating them over time.
+- The Business Impact Analysis (BIA), in the definition of the types of impact and their evaluation over time.

 - Pragmatism with the duty to find strategies and solutions for each of the possible specific impacts or risks.

 - What is important is not the risk that is willing to take, but the level of impact that risks may cause on activities.